Louise Kloepper

-Louise Kloepper (January 10, 1910 – December 15, 1996) was an American dancer and dance educator, chair of the dance program at the University of Wisconsin.
+Louise Olga Kloepper (January 10, 1910 – December 15, 1996) was an American dancer and dance educator, chair of the dance program at the University of Wisconsin.

 Early life and education

 Louise Olga Kloepper was born in Washington, D.C. and raised in Tacoma, Washington, the daughter of Henry August Kloepper and Louise Nigel Kloepper.
 Kloepper attended high school in Tacoma and performed in recitals there with her sister Millie.
 She trained as a dancer in Seattle and in New York City.

 In 1929, Kloepper traveled to Germany to pursue further dance studies with Margarete Wallmann and Mary Wigman in Berlin and Dresden.
 She was the first American student to earn a diploma from the Wigman school.
 In 1942, she enrolled as a dance student at the University of Wisconsin, but quickly became an instructor and director of the student dance club, working with Margaret H'Doubler as her mentor.
 "I was teaching courses I was supposed to be taking and that was a little confusing to the deans," she later recalled.
 She earned a bachelor's degree in dance at Wisconsin in 1946, at age 36.